Emperor Norton: Later years and death

 Norton was the subject of many tales.
 One popular story suggested that he was the son of Emperor Napoleon III and that his claim of coming from South Africa was a ruse to prevent persecution.
+To have been an illegitimate son of Napoleon III, he would have had to have been conceived when the French Emperor was only nine; the Emperor's actual illegitimate sons, Eugène and Alexandre, became minor French aristocrats.
+His legitimate son, Louis-Napoléon, Prince Imperial, died fighting in the Anglo-Zulu War in 1879.
 Rumors also circulated that Norton was supremely wealthy and was feigning poverty because he was miserly.

 Starting a few years after Norton declared himself emperor, local newspapers, notably the Daily Alta California, began to print fictitious decrees.
 It is believed that newspaper editors themselves drafted the fake proclamations to suit their own agendas.
 Weary of that, in December 1870 Norton named the black-owned and -operated Pacific Appeal as his "imperial organ."
 Between September 1870 and May 1875, the Appeal published some 250 proclamations over the signature of Norton I. Historians and researchers who have studied Norton closely generally regard those proclamations as being authentic.

 On the evening of Thursday, January 8, 1880, Norton collapsed on the corner of California Street and Dupont Street (now Grant Avenue), across the street from Old Saint Mary's Cathedral, while on his way to a debate at the California Academy of Sciences.
 His collapse was immediately noticed, and "the police officer on the beat hastened for a carriage to convey him to the City Receiving Hospital," according to the next day's obituary in the San Francisco Morning Call.
 Norton died before a carriage could arrive.
 The Call reported: "On the reeking pavement, in the darkness of a moonless night, under the dripping rain ...
 Norton I, by the grace of God, Emperor of the United States and Protector of Mexico, departed this life."
 Two days later, the San Francisco Chronicle led its article on Norton's funeral with the headline "Le Roi Est Mort." (lit.
 "The King is dead", and the first half of the traditional proclamation of a new king).